What can be more embarrassing than an accidental leak in public? The good news is, there are ways to get your bladder under control.

 Train Your Bladder

-Make a note of the every time you feel the urge to use the bathroom in your diary or app.
+Make a note of every time you feel the urge to use the bathroom in your diary or app.
 Then, train yourself to hold it and wait for 10 minutes.
 Once the 10 minutes are up, make sure to completely empty your tank.
 Gradually, you want to increase the time as you get more control of your bladder.

 Review your diary every week.
 You should start to notice a pattern, and you can tweak the schedule by adding more and more time between bathroom visits.